 RFP: The Meaning of Love (2015-2016)

-Biola University’s Center for Christian Thought (“the Center”), through the help of a generous grant from the John Templeton Foundation, will grant multiple semester- and year-long residential research fellowships: roughly half of these will be awarded as external fellowships (for scholars from institutions other than Biola University), and the other half as internal fellowships (for Biola University faculty).
+Biola University’s Center for Christian Thought (“the Center”) will grant multiple semester- and year-long residential research fellowships: roughly half of these will be awarded as external fellowships (for scholars from institutions other than Biola University), and the other half as internal fellowships (for Biola University faculty).
 Fellowship recipients will comprise an interdisciplinary group of approximately eight researchers per semester focused on the theme The Meaning of Love.

 This $410,000 RFP will focus on questions concerning the origins, nature, and implications of love.
 Questions to be addressed include: